Division of Juvenile Justice

 “We’re excited and pleased that CPOST has approved this course curricula,” said Dr. Jonathan Yip, Associate Director of Mental Health.
 “This course will go a long way towards helping staff adapt to the needs of our most vulnerable youth.”

-Supporting gender responsivity is an effective means of ensuring amplification and inclusion of all voices in order to continually elevate and improve rehabilitation for all youth in DJJ’s care.
+Supporting gender responsivity is an effective means of ensuring amplification and inclusion of all voices to elevate and improve rehabilitation for all DJJ youth.

 Submitted by PIO Karette Fussell, PIO for Ventura Youth Correctional Facility